Nathan Friend: Playing career

 In 2010, Friend again played in all of the Titans' games in that season.
 This meant that he had played 56 consecutive games for the Gold Coast Titans.
 Friend was also given an opportunity to play State of Origin due to an injury to first choice hooker Cameron Smith before game one.
 Friend was up against other Queensland hookers such as Matt Ballin, Andrew McCullough, Jake Friend, Kevin Kingston and Aaron Payne.
 Matt Ballin was selected ahead of Friend, mainly due to his age.

 The Gold Coast had a slow start to the 2011 season, losing all of their first three games.
 Friend was injured and unable to play in all of these games and many attribute the losses to the fact that Friend was absent and his replacement Riley Brown did not have the same impact as Friend.
 His injury also meant that his run of 56 consecutive matches for the Titans came to an end.
 At the end of the 2011 NRL season, the Gold Coast finished last on the table and claimed their first wooden spoon.

 On 11 April 2011, Friend signed with New Zealand Warriors for the 2012 and 2013 seasons with an option for 2014.
 In August 2013 the Warriors took up the option for 2014 and in May 2014 his persistent tackling saw them extending his stay at the Warriors by a further year, for the 2015 season.

 In round 18 2015, in the Warriors' last victory of the season, against the Melbourne Storm, Friend was a key player in one of the best tries of the season.
-He was upended and displayed his best acrobatic moves after chasing a Chad Townsend bomb kick, delivering a jaw-dropping back flip pass between his legs to Sam Tomkins.
+He was upended and displayed his best acrobatic moves after chasing a Chad Townsend bomb kick, delivering a back flip pass between his legs to Sam Tomkins.

 On 30 July 2015, after four years with the Warriors, Friend signed a 1-year contract to return to the Gold Coast, starting in 2016.

+Statistics

 Post playing

 Friend retired at the end of the 2016 NRL season and now works as a bricklayer, a job he did part time during his playing career.